Sign in Create account

 Cut the yarn, secure and hide the ends.

 To start, insert the hook into a space between rounds 2-3 into what would be the post of a stitch of the soil, grab the green yarn and pull through.
-Now, we are going to chain up, how many chains will depend on the length of the vine you want.
+Now, we are going to chain up; how many chains will depend on the length of the vine you want.

-We will work up the chains placing a sl st into each ch, going form the end to the beginning of the chain but we'll place some leaves on the way up.
+I made 33 chains.
+We will work up the chains placing a sl st into each ch, going from the end to the beginning of the chain, but we'll place some leaves on the way up.

-I've made smaller leaves and bigger leaves.
-For the smaller ones: chain 2, sl st into the same ch you made the last sl st, chain 2 once more and sl st into the same ch you made last sl st.
+• For the smaller ones: chain 2, sl st into the same ch you made the last sl st, chain 2 once more and sl st into the same ch you made the last sl st.

 When we want to add a flower, just insert the hook into the flower (can be wherever) and into the vine chain, yarn over, pull through all loops to complete a sl st and continue up the vine.